Structured Cabling Survey FAQ’s

 The term “structured cabling” typically refers to the cabling infrastructure found in commercial buildings, although it can also be used in residential applications.
 The components of a structured cabling system include:

-• Cables: twisted pair, coaxial, and fibre optic
+• Cables: Data cabling such as Cat5e, cat6, Cat6a, and fibre optic

 • Patch panels: used to terminate and connect cable runs

-• Racks and cabinets: used to store and organize cabling components
+• Racks and cabinets: used to store and organise cabling components

 • Work area outlets: used to provide access to the cabling system at the workstation